Oracle visited my campus for Server Technology Role recently. The selection process involved a total of 4 rounds. 1 Written + 3 Interview Rounds.

 I explained static and dynamic polymorphism.

-• What is abstract class?
+• What is an abstract class?
 How is it made?
 What is the purpose of abstract classes?

 I enunciated all of it with an example of area class being inherited by rectangle and triangle class.
-I also explained about virtual keyword and pure virtual functions.
+I also explained virtual keywords and pure virtual functions.

-• What is interface?
+• What is the interface?
 How it is different from abstract class?

-• If we define a function with the same name and same number of parameters in derived class as in base class(function is a virtual function in base class) but we change the type of parameter, will it still be method overriding?
+• If we define a function with the same name and the same number of parameters in the derived class as in the base class(function is a virtual function in the base class) but we change the type of parameter, will it still be method overriding?

 I answered no and explained why.